Introduction

 Nice article about this topic.
 It says that there is no natural cause of a major optical difference between them.
 However, two human factors break their symmetry :

-- Our eyes.
-We perceive more colors at dawn than at dusk because the night’s darkness has left us with very acute night vision.
+- Our eyes : we perceive more colors at dawn than at dusk because the night’s darkness has left us with very acute night vision.
 Remember the rods we talked about earlier ?

-- Pollution.
-The sunset’s atmosphere is full of car and factories’ particles.
+- Pollution : the sunset’s atmosphere is full of car and factories’ particles.
 The dawn is clearer than any other time of day.

 At dawn, clearer skies enable more brilliant reds and oranges […], whereas thicker atmospheres at dusk tend to dull these colors, leading to more washed-out sunsets. […], more dust and smog (at sunset) can have the effect of scattering light across a greater region of the sky, […], whereas sunrise colors tend to be more focused around the sun.